msolomon/argo/spec.md

 ## LABELs

-Cedar uses a multipurpose binary marker called a `LABEL` which combines several use cases into one representation.
+Argo uses a multipurpose binary marker called a `LABEL` which combines several use cases into one representation.
 A `LABEL` is written using variable-length zig-zag coding.
 A `LABEL` is essentially a number which should be interpreted differently according to its value.